AlexsLemonade/refinebio/README.md

 (_Note:_ This step may take some time because it downloads lots of files.)

-Nomad is an orchestration tool which the Data Refinery uses to run `Downloader` and `Processor` jobs.
+Nomad is an orchestration tool which Refine.bio uses to run `Downloader` and `Processor` jobs.
 Jobs are queued by sending a message to the Nomad agent, which will then launch a Docker container which runs the job.